yemanealem/song-react-typescript-redux-toolkit-redux-saga/README.md

     express js (for backend)

    to run the frontend : cd frontend and use npm start

-   to run backend : cd api and use npm start
+   to run backend : cd api and use node server.js